Nevoss/form-wrapper-js/docs/guide/options.md

 # Options

-In some cases you can customize the behivor of the form. in this section we will cover the default options and how you can changed them
+Options are great way o customize the behavior of your forms. in this section we will cover the default options and how you can changed them.

 ## Setting options

-There is Three main way to change the options
+There is Three main way to change the default options.

-- Secoend parameter of the form
+- As a second parameter of the `Form` constructor.

 ```js
 const form = new Form(